-The baccalaureate degree in nursing, master’s degree in nursing, and Doctor of Nursing Practice at Kent State University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate degree in nursing, master’s degree in nursing, and Doctor of Nursing Practice at Kent State University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).

 The associate program in nursing at Kent State University is accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
 (404) 975-5000.

-We are a designated as a National League for Nursing (NLN) Center of Excellence in Nursing Education (2013-2017).
-We are the recipients of:
+We are a designated as a National League for Nursing (NLN) Center of Excellence in Nursing Education for Advancing the Science of Nursing Education (2013-2017).